prajwal-dube/Simon/README.md

 # Simon
-This is a game to play
+This is a game to play.